Our Founder's Inspiration

 The people we met strengthened our conviction for American-made quality.
 We walked through their process from start to finish, front door to back, so we could understand the end product and the byproducts.
 They shared our commitment to producing sustainable apparel.
 Over time, one relationship at a time, the Ramblers Way sustainable supply chain was born.

 But the story doesn’t end there.
 Making premium quality clothing sustainably requires ongoing attentiveness to both natural and human resources.
 In order to stay close to the production process we’ve invested in our sewing facility here in Maine.
 This design, patterning and sewing capability tops off a manufacturing process mindful of quality and responsible use of resources that we know our conscious customers appreciate.

 Three Joyful Generations

 Tom Chappell grew up in the family textile business in Uxbridge, Massachusetts.
 Kate Chappell has fabric in her blood, too – her family ran Cheney Brothers, the largest manufacturer of silk and velvet for over a century in the US until the late1940s.
-With Ramblers Way, Tom and Kate are introducing their love of fiber and cloth to the next generation.
-Daughter Eliza draws upon her talents as a designer and consumer advocate as the lead women's wear designer.
-Son-in-law Nick manages the full supply chain, from sheep farmers to fabric makers.
-And eldest son Chris leads the marketing and e-commerce efforts from his base in Northern California.
+With Ramblers Way, Tom and Kate are introduced their love of fiber and cloth to the next generation.
+Daughter Eliza drew upon her talents as a designer and consumer advocate as the lead women's wear designer.
+Son-in-law Nick managed the full supply chain, from sheep farmers to fabric makers.
+And eldest son Chris led the marketing and e-commerce efforts from his base in Northern California.